3D printing mannequins reduces the production time from 8 weeks to 2 days.

 Coen Viguurs, Product Development Manager at Hans Boodt Mannequins, states that: “3D printing has revolutionized the way we work at Hans Boodt.
 3D printing mannequins can be done at request, with an unprecedented level of quality and in a matter of days.”

-Challenge and solution
+Challenge and solution of 3D printing mannequins

 Every Mannequin a Work of Art